lexurco/manpager.org_aa/README.txt

 Q: What do you call your hosts?
-A: I distinguish between the name(s) by which the host is known on the local network, and among friends via /etc/hosts, and the publicly-known FQDNs, which are set up via DNS, but also matter with web and smtp servers.
+A: I distinguish between the name(s) by which the host is known on the local network, or among friends via /etc/hosts, and the publicly-known FQDNs, which are set up via DNS, but also matter with web and smtp servers.